codatio/codat-docs/docs/payables/configure-customer.md

 ## Overview

-When implementing your Sync for Payables solution, you need to create your SMB customer as a [company](../terms/company) in Codat before registering their accounting software as a connection.
+When implementing your Bill Pay solution, you need to create your SMB customer as a [company](../terms/company) in Codat before registering their accounting software as a connection.
 You can do that when the customer starts interacting with your application.

 We have highlighted this sequence of steps in our detailed process diagram below.